Recovery Life Skills with LifeSpring

 Unfortunately, people often aren’t aware of just how depleted they can become when they are struggling with addiction.
 For example, many people who struggle with alcohol use disorder (AUD) are extremely vitamin- and mineral-deficient.

-According to the peer-reviewed journal, Alcohol: Clinical and Experimental Research, “Chronic alcoholic patients are frequently deficient in one or more vitamins.
+According to Alcohol: Clinical and Experimental Research, “Chronic alcoholic patients are frequently deficient in one or more vitamins.
 The deficiencies commonly involve folate, vitamin B6, thiamine, and vitamin A … Alcoholism can affect the absorption, storage, metabolism, and activation of many of these vitamins.”
 Replenishing these essential vitamins, minerals, and antioxidants is crucial if one wishes to recover from addiction at the cellular level.
-Achieving optimal health is also about getting the nutrients one needs and eliminating the anti-nutrients.
+Achieving optimal health is also about obtaining the necessary nutrients and eliminating anti-nutrients.

-The Support Nutrition Offers for Building Other Life Skills
+The Support Nutrition Offers for Building Other Recovery Life Skills

 Nutrition also ensures that individuals in recovery don’t fall into the trap of trying to self-medicate with alcohol or other substances due to nutrient deficiencies.
 Proper nutrition helps to eliminate the physical cravings one feels for alcohol and substances because it keeps one satisfied.
 Nutrients also protect against the mental cravings of addiction.
 A proper and nutritious diet can help reduce mental fog, stress, anxiety, depression, and other mental health symptoms.